nutanix/ntnx-api-cmdlet-help/md/en-US/Connect-PrismCentral.md

 ```

 ## DESCRIPTION
 Connect to Prism Central IP or Hostname.
-To connect multiple Prism Central, repeat this command with different IP or Hostname.
-The session is valid for 15 minutes from last access to the Prism Central.
+To connect multiple Prism Central, repeat this command with a different IP or Hostname.
+The session is valid for 15 minutes from the last access to Prism Central.

 ## EXAMPLES